mjtmercado/leap-day/index.md

 ---
 layout: default
-title: When It All Started
+title: The Journey of My Selves
 ---

 I think it was around 2008 when I was first introduced to Friendster.
 That time, I was only 12 years old, and my older sister was the one who created my email and helped me out setting up my account.